 Shiraka, a Netherlands-MENA Partnership, is a Dutch bilateral effort that supports sustainable democratic transition in the MENA region (Middle East and North Africa).
-Shiraka was launched in 2016 by the Ministry of Foreign Affairs as a successor to the Matra South Programme.
+The Ministry of Foreign Affairs launched Shiraka in 2016 as the successor to the Matra South Programme.

 - democratisation, which includes the organisation of free and transparent elections and the option to hold governments accountable;

-- economic growth, partly by developing the economic infrastructure, which includes stimulating employment.
+- economic growth, partly by developing the economic infrastructure, including stimulating employment.

 The broader programme consists of training courses for government employees (STP) and government-to-government cooperation (G2G).